ClinicalTrials.Veeva

 About

-The intervention in this study consists of a 75-min intraduodenal infusion of an isotonic solution containing either calcium chloride (CaCl2) or control (saline).
+The intervention in this study consists of a 75-min intraduodenal infusion of an isotonic solution containing either of calcium chloride (CaCl2) or control (saline).

 Full description